 If you have a number of apps set to automatically start when you first log in, now is a good time to check that list and see if you really need all of them running or if you can take some of them off the list.

 Step 4: Empty your browser cache.
 Your browser cache keeps a lot of temporary files around to help load certain sites faster.
-That doesn’t directly affect your computer’s RAM, but it does affect how efficiently browsers use data, and when the cache gets too full, it can act a lot like it's running short of RAM.
-Fortunately, browsers have ways to quickly clear the cache when you need to, typically in the tools or settings section.
+That doesn’t directly affect your computer’s RAM, but it does affect how efficiently browsers use data, and when the cache gets too full, it can act a lot like it's running short of

 Step 5: Switch to a different browser.
 Some browsers take up more RAM than others, while some use data more efficiently for a streamlined process.
 If you keep running into problems when you open too many tabs, it may be worth it to consider switching to a different browser.
 You have a lot of choices, but we suggest starting with Opera, which has a particularly light footprint and is equally available on Mac and PC.